Merchant account: Automated response unit (ARU)

 An ARU (also known as a voice authorization, capture and deposit) allows the manual keyed entry and subsequent authorization of a credit card over a cellular or land-line telephone.
-With this method, a merchant typically imprints their customer's card with an imprinter to create a customer receipt and merchant copy, then process the transaction instantaneously over the phone.
+With this method, a merchant typically imprints their customer's card with an credit card imprinter to create a customer receipt and merchant copy, then process the transaction instantaneously over the phone.

 Payment gateway

 A payment gateway is an e-commerce service that authorizes payments for e-businesses and online retailers.
 It is the equivalent of a physical POS (point-of-sale) terminal located in most retail outlets.
 A merchant account provider is typically a separate company from the payment gateway.
 Some merchant account providers have their own payment gateways but the majority of companies use 3rd party payment gateways.
 The gateway usually has 2 components: a) the virtual terminal that can allow for a merchant to securely login and key in credit card numbers or b) have the website's shopping-cart connect to the gateway via an API to allow for real-time processing from the merchant's website.